Graph Neural Networks in Recommender Systems: A Survey: Other tasks

 \textbf{Group recommendation} aims to suggest items to a group of users instead of an individual one~\cite{he2020game} based on their historical behaviors.
 There exist three types of relationships: user-item, each user interacts with several items; user-group, a group consists of several users; and group-item, a group of users all choose the same item. ``Group'' can be regarded as a bridge connecting the users and the items in the group recommendation, which can be either treated as a part of the graph or not.
 Here are two representative works corresponding to these two strategies respectively.
 GAME~\cite{he2020game} introduces the ``group node'' in the graph, and applies the GAT to assign appropriate weights to each interacted neighbor.
 With the propagation diffusion, group representation can be iteratively updated with interacted items and users.
 However, this approach can not be directly applied to the task where groups are changed dynamically and new groups are constantly formed.
-Instead of introducing the ``group'' entity, GLS-GRL~\cite{wang2020group} constructs the corresponding graph for each group specifically, which contains the user nodes, item nodes and their interactions.
-The group representation is generated by integrating the user representations involved in the group.
+Different from the former transductive method, GLS-GRL~\cite{wang2020group} learns the group representative in an inductive way, which constructs the corresponding graph for each group specifically.
+The group representation is generated by integrating the user representations involved in the group, which can address the new group problem.

 \textbf{Bundle recommendation} aims to recommend a set of items as a whole for a user.
+There are three types of relationships: user-item, each user interacts with several items; user-bundle, users choose the bundles; and bundle-item, a bundle consists of several items.
 For group recommendation, ``group'' is made up of users; for bundle recommendation, ``group'' means a set of items.
 Analogously, the key challenge is to obtain the bundle representation.
-There are three types of relationships: user-item, each user interacts with several items; user-bundle, users choose the bundles; and bundle-item, a bundle consists of several items.
 BGCN~\cite{chang2020bundle} unifies the three relationships into one graph and designs the item level and bundle level propagation from the users' perspective.
 HFGN~\cite{li2020hierarchical} considers the bundle as the bridge that users interact with the items through bundles.
 Correspondingly, it constructs a hierarchical structure upon user-bundle interactions and bundle-item mappings and further captures the item-item interactions within a bundle.